harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/cloud-foundry/cf-app-route-unmap.md

 import CFSecrets from './shared/cf-secrets.md';
 import VSphereSecrets from './shared/vsphere-secrets.md';

-CF app route unmap causes a Cloud Foundry app route to be temporarily un-mapped and later mapped back to the app.
+CF app route unmap temporarily unmaps a Cloud Foundry app route and later maps back to the app.

 <!-- ![CF App Route Unmap](./static/images/cf-app-route-unmap.png) -->

 ## Use cases
-CF app route unmap fault:
+CF app route unmap:
 - Checks resilience against abrupt un-mapping of an app route.
 - Validates the effectiveness of disaster recovery and high availability of the app.